Configure the code upgrade service in Lifecycle Services (LCS)

 The code upgrade tile in LCS automatically finds the version of Finance and Operations that you are migrating from, by reading the ax7.version file under the Main folder in your source control.
-You must create this file manually, either in Visual Studio or through the VSTS portal, as shown below.
-This file is not needed if you migrated your code from Dynamics AX 2012 R3 or an earlier version.
+You must create this file manually, either in Visual Studio or through the Azure DevOps web portal, as shown below.
+This file is not needed if you are migrating your code from Dynamics AX 2012 R3 or an earlier version.
 The version number entered here must be the application version (not the platform version).
 Take care to enter the correct version number here as entering an incorrect version number in this file may cause your code upgrade run to fail.

 For more information about how to identify which application version you have, see Overview of Microsoft Dynamics AX build numbers.

 In your LCS project, select the Code upgrade tile.

 In the bottom left corner of the screen, click Add, and then enter a name and description.
 Select the version you are upgrading from as Microsoft Dynamics AX 7, and then click Create.

 - If you are upgrading your code from Dynamics AX 2012 R3, select the version you are upgrading from.
 You will be prompted to upload a zipped version of your Dynamics AX 2012 R3 model store file.